JaisPiyush/wyrd-docs/ui-specs/README.md

     #### Implementation
     The next button will be wrapped in a `BlocConsumer` widget, which will:

-    1. Listen for `AuthenticationStatePhoneNumberAuthenticationFailed` and display a snackbar.
+    1. Listen for `PhoneNumberAuthenticationFailedAuthenticationState` and display a snackbar.
-    2. In the builder, show a loading animation when in the `AuthenticationStateSendingVerificationCode` state; otherwise, display the normal button.
+    2. In the builder, show a loading animation when in the `SendingVerificationCodeAuthenticationState` state; otherwise, display the normal button.
-    3. On the next button click, add the `AuthenticationEventSendVerificationCodeToPhoneNumber` event to the authentication bloc, with a callback to navigate to the `VerificationCodeInputPage`.
+    3. On the next button click, add the `SendVerificationCodeToPhoneNumberAuthenticationEvent` event to the authentication bloc, with a callback to navigate to the `VerificationCodeInputPage`.

     #### Blocs
     - AuthenticationBloc